Mitigating photon loss in linear optical quantum circuits: Discussion

-In summary, we have presented a family of techniques for mitigating the effects of photon loss on the outputs of linear optical quantum circuits in the discrete variable setting.
-We provide analytical and numerical evidence that these techniques outperform postselection - currently the standard method of dealing with loss in linear optical circuits.
+In summary, we have presented a family of techniques, collectively referred to as \textit{recycling mitigation}, for mitigating the effects of photon loss on the outputs of linear optical quantum circuits in the discrete variable setting.
+We provided analytical and numerical evidence that these techniques outperform postselection - currently the standard method for mitigating loss in linear optical circuits.